Grief theories - and how to take them or leave them

 We know already that grief doesn’t ever end.
 There’s no resolution, and it’s not a journey – because journeys have destinations.
 Grief is a part of you and always will be.

 Building on this idea, researchers Klass, Silverman and Nickman proposed the theory of Continuing Bonds.
-For them, not only does grief remain a part of you, so does your relationship with your dead loved one.
+For them, not only does grief remain a part of you, so does your relationship with your loved one.
 You remain connected to them, and your relationship can grow and change as you do.
 You’ll think of your person – their influence on you and the world – differently as time goes on.
 Their impact on your life doesn’t lessen with time, it matures with you.

 Talking to your loved one, wondering how they’d respond to something you’ve seen or done, keeping up with rituals or habits that bring them into your day-to-day life: these and any other things you do to feel connected are meaningful and healthy ways of carrying them with you.